 It’s easy to underestimate relatively minor ailments – broken wrist, food poisoning, chipped tooth — but even these can cost up to thousands to treat when you’re abroad.
 This is where you’d be glad you have the foresight to get insured.

-#3: Your expensive camera equipment is damaged during your trip
+#3: Your costly camera gear or device is damaged during your trip

 Pictures, or it didn’t happen.
 In this Instagram era, it’s all about the photos.
 Whether you’re going to the Grand Canyon or the St Regis Bali, whether you’re a sometime-photographer or a pro, a good camera is non-negotiable.